weilianlow/CucumberJVM/README.md

 <b>Build Scripts</b><br/>
 The build scripts come in 2 flavours, ANT or MAVEN.
 Please install ANT or MAVEN in your deployment machine before running the scripts.<br/>
 - For ANT scripts, they are named as <i>build-<cucumber/junit/testng>.xml</i>.
 The lib folder housed dependency libraries for the ANT script.<br/>
 - For MAVEN scripts, they are named as <i>pom-<cucumber/junit/testng>.xml</i>.
-The depencency libaries are housed in the user's <i>.M2</i> folder.<br/>
+The depencency libaries are housed in the user's <i>.M2</i> folder.<p/>

 <b>Resource Folder</b><br/>
 The res folder contains 2 other sub folders,<br/>
 - jquery folder contains neccessary files to enhance TestNG's report using ReportNG, jquery and lightbox JS.
 - webdriver folder contains web drivers for different web browsers.
-They are generally used by Selenium library to interface between the actual browser.
+They are generally used by Selenium library to interface between the actual browser.<p/>

 # Deploying Build Scripts in Jenkins
 Make sure that the appropriate properties are amended accordingly in the build.properties file, depending on the location of your Jenkins workspace.<p/>